Price range: $37.95 through $42.95

 Description

-Comice type pears are often referred to as Christmas pears.
-This is because they are a late ripening pear and are often given as gifts during the holiday season.
 This zone 4 pear tree is simply a solid producer and does so annually even as it receives -25 to -30 temperatures yearly.
-All of these qualities makes Marble Hill on of the best pear trees for zone 4 and all those wanting to feed deer in areas such as Wisconsin, Minnesota and Northern Michigan.
+All of these qualities make Marble Hill one of the best pear trees for zone 4, and they are ideal for feeding deer in areas such as Wisconsin, Minnesota, and Northern Michigan.
 Plant Hardiness Zone 4 – 7

 The Marble Hill Pear is made by using plant tissue from the original tree and attaching it to the new roots.
 This is essentially giving you an identical tree of the one you see in the picture and description.